 Posts for: February, 2020

-- a person's tooth has undergone a restorative procedure such as a root canal
+- after a person's tooth has a root canal

 - to protect cracked teeth from worsening